Shared-Reality-Lab/IMAGE-browser/README.md

 ## Set Up

-Clone this repository and install the dependencies using NPM:
+Clone this repository and install the dependencies using NPM.
+Ensure you have npm v7 or later installed, ideally by using [nvm](https://github.com/nvm-sh/nvm)!
 ```bash
 npm i
 ```